YemiAtta/SQL_Project/README.md

 Product Management:
 Add discounts to products based on specific criteria.
 Update unit prices of products to reflect changes in pricing strategies.

+Also a slight touch of humour on the world database project. ✨Feel free to leave a comment 😄